 The consequence of failure of engineering structures / components can be tragic and expensive.
 Therefore, all such cases are critically examined to provide valuable inputs for future developments.
-The analysis carried out on Comet aircraft accident is a classic example .
-This did provide powerful insight into the actual problem and was in some way responsible in making air travel one of the safest mode of public transport.
-Integrity assessment is however performed much before a failure is likely to occur.
+The analysis carried out on Comet aircraft accident is a classic example [4].
+This did provide powerful insight into the actual problem and was in some way responsible in making air travel one of the safest means of public transport.
+Life assessment exercise is however performed much before a failure is likely to occur.
 Its main objective is failure prevention.
-In addition it helps us delay failure through timely action e.g., if some abnormality is detected, it is repaired before being put into service again and thus use the component till the very end of its life.
-In view of the ever growing cost of setting up new plants and equipment, the current trend now is to refurbish and extend the life of the existing units.
-Integrity assessment is the first major step in this exercise.
-Whenever such an exercise is taken up, one of the objectives is to estimate remaining life so as to suggest when the next inspection should be conducted.
-This paper describes the basic concepts of such studies and examines the scope and limitation of structural and component integrity evaluation.
+In addition it helps us delay failure through timely action e.g. if some abnormality is detected, it is repaired before being put into service again and use the component till the very end of its life.
+In view of the ever-growing cost of setting up new plants and equipment, the current trend now is to refurbish and extend the life of the existing units.
+Remaining life assessment is the first major step in this exercise.
+This paper describes the basic concepts involved in such studies.